jsmith/school/bio1001/exam.md

 research	and	health

 # Lecture 26: Sexual Reproduction
-Includes two parents passing half of their genes to their offspring. *Meiosis* halves the chomosome number to produce gametes.
-Sexual reproduction incrases genetic *variation*.
+Includes two parents passing half of their genes to their offspring. **Meiosis** halves the chromosome number to produce gametes.
+Sexual reproduction increases genetic **variation**.

 ## Process
 ### Interphase
-1. Chromosomes condense and seperate.
+1. Chromosomes condense and separate.
-2. Chromosomes replicate and pair with their sister chromatids and form *tetrads*.
+2. Chromosomes replicate and pair with their sister chromatids (using **cohesins** to bind) and form **tetrads**.
-3. Crossig over occurs at *chiasmata* (site of crossing over) when sisters cross-over with their pairs.
+3. Crossing over occurs at **chiasmata** (site of crossing over) when sisters cross-over with their pairs.

 ### Meiosis I
-3. Homologous chromoes seperate such that the sister chromatids stay attached.
+3. Homologous chromos separate such that the sister chromatids stay attached.

-### Meioisis II
+### Meiosis II
-4. Sister chromatids seperate into two individual cells
+4. Sister chromatids separate into two individual cells

-## Genetic Variaion
+## Genetic Variation
-1. Independant Assortment: Which chromosomes go to which cells is random (223 = 8,388,608)
+1. Independent Assortment: Which chromosomes go to which cells is random (223 = 8,388,608)
 2. Crossing over in Prophase 1 increases variation.
 3. Random Fertilization: There are a lot of possibilities

 ## Key Words
-* *Somatic Cell*: any cell other than a gamete
+** **Somatic Cell**: any cell other than a gamete
-* *Fertilization*: union of gametes to produce a zygote
+** **Fertilization**: union of gametes to produce a zygote

 ## Learning Objective
 Offspring acquire genes from their parents by inheriting